-Proceeds of the 2017 Series A and B bonds will provide new money to finance various capital projects across the Commonwealth.
-Proceeds of the 2017 Series C bonds will be used to advance refund certain outstanding general obligation bonds for expected net present value savings.
+Proceeds of the 2017 Series C and D bonds will provide new money to finance various capital projects across the commonwealth.
+Proceeds of the General Obligation Refunding 2017 Series D bonds will be used to refund certain maturities of the outstanding Series 2011D and 2014C Consolidated Loan bonds for expected net present value savings.